 Table 1.
-The 11 macroareas used in the present study to control for large-scale contact-induced areality.
+The eleven macroareas used in this study to control for large-scale contact-induced areality.

-When in doubt as to which macroarea a language should be assigned to, for instance in case of languages that are spoken both to the north and the south of the US-Mexico border, we have relied on the latitude and longitude as provided in Glottolog.
-This, of course, is ultimately arbitrary, but unlike using these coordinates tout court, only to a very small number of languages is affected.
+When in doubt as to which macroarea a language should be assigned to (for instance in case of languages that are spoken both to the north and the south of the US-Mexico border), we have relied on the latitude and longitude coordinates as provided by Glottolog.
+This, of course, is ultimately arbitrary, but unlike using these coordinates tout court, only a very small number of languages are affected.
 This procedure relieves us from making ad-hoc arbitrary decisions that might bias the outcome by referring to decisions that have been made earlier.
 As a final note, we have bypassed the difficult decision of assigning Aleut (spoken on the Aleutian islands) and Kalaallisut (spoken on Greenland) to any of the macroareas by leaving them unassigned (a problem Nichols 1992 dealt with by not including Eskimo-Aleut languages into the survey in the first place).

-4. Analysis
+4. Analyses

 4.1.
 Descriptive statistics

-We begin the discussion of the data by providing some basic descriptive statistics.
-The mean altitude of languages with uvulars in the subset of the PHOIBLE data we analyze here is 1136.301 masl (median 623 masl) the mean of languages without uvulars is 590.1413 masl (median 306 masl).
-The mean of languages with ejectives is 1236.913 masl (median 1136 masl), the mean of languages without this class of sound is 606.0188 masl (median 304.5 masl).
-Thus, languages with both types of sounds are on average consistently spoken at higher altitudes that those that lack them.
+We begin our discussion of the data by providing some basic descriptive statistics.
+The mean altitude of languages with uvulars in the subset of the PHOIBLE data that we analyzed is 1136.301 meters above sea level (masl) (median 623 masl).
+The mean of languages without uvulars is 590.1413 masl (median 306 masl).
+The mean of languages with ejectives is 1236.913 masl (median 1136 masl).
+And the mean of languages without this class of sound is 606.0188 masl (median 304.5 masl).
+Thus, languages with both types of sounds are on average consistently spoken at higher altitudes than those languages that lack them.

-We proceed by assessing mean evaluation of languages with uvulars and ejectives and those without separately by the macroareas defined in section 3.3.
+Next we assessed mean evaluation of languages with uvulars and ejectives and those without them separately by the macroareas defined in Section 3.3.
 Table 2 provides the mean values for the eleven macroareas defined for this study, together with the number of languages contributing to each cell.